-Unfortunately, some companies allow their policies to lapse or they fail to pay their premiums.
+Unfortunately, some companies allow their policies to lapse or fail to pay their premiums.
 Although the law may require that your company carry this insurance, that does not always ensure that you have coverage.

 Am I Eligible for Workers’ Compensation?

-State law excludes some categories of workers from coverage, including domestic workers in someone’s home, some seasonal agricultural labor, certain small farm laborers, professional athletes, people performing community service, and independent contractors not employed in the construction industry.
+State law excludes some categories of workers from coverage, including domestic workers in someone’s home, some seasonal agricultural laborers, certain small farm laborers, professional athletes, people performing community service, and independent contractors not employed in the construction industry.

-The independent contractor exception triggers many legal challenges every year, as employers sometimes abuse this exception to save money on Workers’ Compensation insurance premiums.
+The independent contractor exception triggers many legal challenges every year, as employers sometimes abuse this exception to save money on workers’ compensation insurance premiums.

-The presence of an independent contractor agreement is often insufficient to make this legal argument, if the individual in question does not meet the statutory criteria of an independent contractor.
-If your employer refuses to provide coverage on the basis that you are not truly an employee, we can determine whether you have a right to this coverage.
+The presence of an independent contractor agreement is often insufficient to make this legal argument if the individual in question does not meet the statutory criteria of an independent contractor.
+If your employer refuses to provide coverage because you are not an employee, we can determine whether you have a right to this coverage.

 Does My Injury Qualify for Workers’ Compensation?

-You may also have coverage for any life-threatening or chronic illness you developed after exposure to a hazardous substance on the job.
+You may also have coverage for any life-threatening or chronic illness you develop after exposure to a hazardous substance on the job.
 If your employer’s Workers’ Compensation insurance is refusing to cover your injury, contact us as soon as possible to preserve your legal rights and get the benefits you need.

 What Benefits Can I Get?